A Guide to Exploring Downtown Greenville, South Carolina

 Greenville became “that” Greenville amongst many other cities with the same name due to a great marketing campaign and word of mouth.
 As more people spread the word about Greenville’s quaint downtown, beautiful waterfall, and foodie scene, others began to visit and spread the word themselves.
 Today, Greenville, SC, is by far the most popular of 30+ Greenvilles.

 The #YeahTHATGreenville marketing slogan can be found just about everywhere today- on social media, in magazine advertisements, even on TV commercials.
 People love Greenville and are proud to share their travel stories via the popular hashtag.
-This rapidly growing area of the Upstate SC is becoming well-known for its’ diverse foodie scene and thriving downtown and the word is spreading fast.
+This rapidly growing area of the Upstate is becoming well-known for its’ diverse foodie scene and thriving downtown and the word is spreading fast.

 Below is a handy little guide on what to do, see, and eat while visiting downtown Greenville!